 - You may also request a general reference letter as a backup for other job applications you wish to explore.

 - Speak to your college or university professors for a possible recommendation or reference letter.

 - Request for a reference letter from a close friend or family member unless they have professionally worked with you.

-- Fake a testimonial and sign it off under your past employers or professor’s name
+- Fake a testimonial and sign it off under your past employer or professor’s name.

 It is important to note, however, that any type of testimonial, be it a recommendation or reference letter, is not a substitute for the qualifications or specific work experience the prospective employer requires.
 In the event that you are unable to get any type of testimonial ready, focus on finetuning your resume, cover letter and portfolio.